abulka/pynsource/BUILDING.md

 - Tests run through Travis, controlled by  `.travis.yml` ![Travis test status](https://github.com/abulka/pynsource/workflows/Python%20application/badge.svg)
 - Tests also run through GitHub Actions, controlled by `.github/workflows/pythonapp.yml` ![Tests github actions workflow status](https://github.com/abulka/pynsource/actions/workflows/python-tests.yml/badge.svg)

+# Building pynsource as a package

+You can build pynsource as a package with

+    $ python setup.py sdist

+This will create a `dist` directory containing a `pynsource-<version>.tar.gz` file.
+You can then install this package with

+    $ pip install dist/pynsource-<version>.tar.gz

+or install in dev mode with

+    $ pip install -e .

+uninstall with

+    $ pip uninstall pynsource

+## Why do this?

+Installing pynsource as a package gives you two entry points

+        $ pynsource
+        $ pynsource-cli

+Typing `pynsource` will run the GUI - which might be an easier way to launch pynsource than invoking python etc.

+Typing `pynsource-cli` is the command line interface.
+The command line interface is useful for batch processing of python files, e.g. to generate an analysis dump the structure of each python file.
+It won't produce diagrams though.
+So you can e.g. `pynsource-cli blah.py`.

+## virtual environments

+If you are using a virtual environment, ensure you install the package into the virtual environment.
+E.g. if you are using `pyenv` to manage your virtual environments, you can do this with

+    $ pyenv activate <your-virtual-env>
+    $ pip install -e .
+    $ pynsource

+or if you are using venv

+    $ source venv/bin/activate
+    $ pip install -e .
+    $ pynsource